zlinson/hello-world/README.md

 hello-world
 ===========

-GitHub guides, hoping this will help with creating school district content in future!
+GitHub guide from guides.github.com, hoping this will help with creating school district content in future!